What Is Emergency Contraception?

 About 1 or 2 in every 100 women who use ECPs will become pregnant despite taking the pills within 72 hours after having unprotected sex.

 The "morning-after" name is somewhat misleading: You don't have to wait until the next morning to take ECPs.
 Emergency contraception is most effective when taken as soon as possible after unprotected sex.

 Emergency contraception will not prevent pregnancy if unprotected sex happens after taking the ECPs.

 Emergency contraception does not prevent all pregnancies.
-So a woman should see a doctor if she doesn't get her next expected period after taking ECPs.
+So see a doctor if you don't get your next expected period after taking ECPs.